humosaic/DSF-template-compendium-Perumbeti/analysis/logs/2023-01-30_Perumbeti_log.md

 ## Additional thought
 *Write anything that you think would be important for YOU later on.*
-2023-01-24: This sentence is to test humosaic github repository clone, add, commit, and push I am also thinking about FOSS mention of generating code library references in R and Python from pipeline code.
+2023-01-24: This sentence is to test humosaic github repository clone, add, commit, and push.
+I am also thinking about FOSS mention of generating code library references in R and Python from pipeline code.